 The extended sense of "brief account" is from 1660s.
 The meaning "short and slightly constructed play or performance, usually comic" is from 1789; in music, "short composition of a single movement," 1840.
 Sketch-book "book with blank leaves of drawing paper" is recorded from 1820; it also was used of printed books composed of literary sketches.

 In old slang, a hot sketch (simple sketch for short) was "amusing, ridiculous person" (1909).
 It turns up first in descriptions of stage entertainment, and a theatrical help-wanted ad from 1906 seeks "a good hot sketch team" for "all circus and vaudeville lines."

 Miss Cora Martini, the Cuban dancer, might be termed a hot sketch.
 When Girard announced her, the crowd asked her age.
 Girard said he didn't know as he never liked to ask ladies personal questions.
 The house told him it was just as well, seeing she wouldn't tell him anyhow. ["Amateur Night at the Gotham," Brooklyn Weekly Chat, Nov.
 30, 1907]

-1690s, "present the essential facts of," from sketch (n.).
-Meaning "draw, portray in outline and partial shading" is from 1725.
+1690s (Dryden), "present briefly the essential facts of, omitting detail," from sketch (n.).
+The pictorial peaning "draw, portray in outline and partial shading" is from 1725.
+The intransitive sense of "make a sketch" is by 1874.
 Related: Sketched; sketcher; sketching.